 Our Orthodontic Treatment Philosophy

-Our Face-Focused Approach
+Our Face-First Approach

 There are many different methods of treatment that can improve the balance of the face, while improving the smile at the same time.
 Every face and every patient is different, and so should be the treatment.

 Dr. Wright and Dr. Feusier do not do “cookie-cutter” orthodontics.
 Their exam always begins with a comprehensive facial esthetics evaluation.
 They will then customize a plan based upon these findings and how they relate to your specific orthodontic concern.

 At the end of your orthodontic treatment, you will have not only a fantastic smile, but the best facial balance and profile possible.

 FOCUSED ORTHODONTICS means creating beautiful smiles and beautiful patients too!

 Up until about 20 years ago, when you got braces, you had better than a 50% chance of having teeth extracted in order to make space for all the rest to be straightened out.
 Although teeth were usually straight at the end, many times this resulted in less-than-ideal facial esthetics.
 This poor esthetic result was not necessarily because of extractions, but more specifically because of inappropriate extractions.
 In a few cases, extracting teeth for orthodontics can actually help the profile, as when lips are too far forward to begin with, or when a patient has difficulty closing their lips due to large prominent teeth.